Tarrytown, New York: Revolutionary War period

+On the night of July 15, 1781, a significant encounter known as The Action at Tarrytown took place in Tarrytown's Hudson River harbor.
+That night, a French unit from the Soissonnais Regiment, reinforced by American troops of the 2nd Continental Light Dragoons, successfully repelled British ships attacking American supply sloops anchored at Tarrytown.
+It was the first combined combat operation of the Franco-American alliance in the Revolutionary War.

+George Washington visited Tarrytown on multiple occasions, both as Commander of the Continental Army during the Revolutionary War and later as President of the United States.

-The writer Washington Irving described Tarrytown in "The Legend of Sleepy Hollow" (1820).
+The writer Washington Irving first came to Tarrytown in 1798, sent there by his parents to stay with a friend during the yellow fever outbreak in New York City.
+He would return many times and eventually settle in the area, at Sunnyside.
+Irving later described Tarrytown in The Legend of Sleepy Hollow (1820).
 Irving began his story, "In the bosom of one of those spacious coves which indent the eastern shore of the Hudson, at that broad expansion of the river denominated by the ancient Dutch navigators of the Tappan Zee, and where they always prudently shortened sail and implored the protection of St. Nicholas when they crossed, there lies a small market town or rural port which by some is called Greenburgh, but which is more generally and properly known by the name of Tarry Town.
 This name was given, we are told, in former days, by the good housewives of the adjacent country, from the inveterate propensity of their husbands to linger about the village tavern on market days."
-The Underground Railroad ran through Tarrytown prior to the end of the U.S. Civil War.